AdrianFoxy/WebBookShopUI/README.md

 # WebBookShopUI

-Backend of this projest you can found [here](https://github.com/AdrianFoxy/WebBookShopAPI).
+Backend of this project you can found [here](https://github.com/AdrianFoxy/WebBookShopAPI).

 ## Site screenshots
 ### Home Page